-The Poetry Society’s annual National Poetry Competition is for previously unpublished single poems and has a first prize of £5,000.
-The competition deadline is on 31 October each year.
+The Poetry Society’s annual National Poetry Competition is one of the most prestigious prizes in the world for previously unpublished single poems and has a first prize of £5,000.

-The top-three winning poems will be published in the Spring issue of The Poetry Review.
-The winners will be invited to appear at various events and festivals around the country, including Ledbury Poetry Festival.
-Up to 150 longlisted entrants are also offered a discount on selected activities from the Poetry School.
-Winning and commended poems are published on the Poetry Society website.
+Winning poems are published on The Poetry Society website, and the top three in the spring 2018 issue of The Poetry Review.
+Winners are invited to read at events and festivals all around the country, including Ledbury Poetry Festival in July.
+Up to 150 longlisted entrants are offered discount on selected activities from The Poetry Society, and one of our competition partners the Poetry School.

 National Poetry Competition